fenago/pytest-quick-start-guide/python-testing-with-pytest/Appendix_3.md

 **pytest-html: Generate HTML Reports for Test Sessions**

-The pytest-html plugin^7 is quite useful in conjunction with continuous integra- tion, or in systems with large, long-running test suites.
+The pytest-html plugin is quite useful in conjunction with continuous integra- tion, or in systems with large, long-running test suites.
 It creates a webpage to view the test results for a pytest session.
 The HTML report created includes the ability to filter for type of test result: passed, skipped, failed, errors,